meditationstuff/protocol_1/index.md

 * scratch note wrt breath and breathing: Non-controlling and unpleasantness tolerance Including places / pockets that lead to simultaneous fast breathing and unpleasant non-physiological(?) air hunger
 * "Have you tried gently “going into the sleepiness”?
 And then if you do fall asleep and wake up, gently going into the sleepiness again, and again, and so on?
 Instead of fighting, actively participating/surrendering.
 Maybe there’s lots and lots of importance “down there.”
 Ymmv!" https://x.com/meditationstuff/status/1783332757562708435?s=46 \[should be cross-linked to a slightly more in depth discussion elsewhere in this document]
 * "have to trust yourself and then like don't trust yourself within yourself but like don't listen to other people telling you not to trust yourself"
+* Bodymind structure/&#8203;state is subject to local/&#8203;immediate transformation rules and global invariance laws. https://x.com/meditationstuff/status/1783658049372139782
+	* What this means practically is that you can't meditate "in a particular direction" forever (a stereotyped and narrow meditation practice) without eventually causing behavioral, emotional, cognitive/conceptual, or muscular rigidity.
+	* A meditation practice must eventually transcend any particular practice (and also must eventually eat itself until there's no remainder).
+	* \> eventually causing behavioral, emotional, cognitive/conceptual, or muscular rigidity.
+		* \*eventually causing \/reversible\/ behavioral, emotional, cognitive/conceptual, or muscular rigidity, albeit potentially "laboriously" or at least lengthily.

 end "misc pith"